 Painting with Light

-YOU WILL BE MAKING IMAGES USING 2 TYPES OF LIGHT PAINTING.
+YOU WILL BE MAKING IMAGES USING 2 STYLES OF LIGHT PAINTING:

 What you’ll need.
-A tripod, flashlight(s), camera set on manual mode, lens on manual mode & some really cool looking objects that you want to photograph.
+A tripod, flashlight(s), camera set on manual mode, lens on manual mode & some interesting looking objects that you want to photograph.

 Title your images:

 WHAT TO DO #1 •HAND-PAINT OBJECTS USING "DAVE BLACK" STYLE LIGHT PAINTING

 1. Go into a room that you can make almost completely dark (or go outside at night. –but, if you go outside, it must be in an area that is not illuminated by any other light source.
 It has to be really dark!)

 3. Put your camera on Manual exposure.

 4. For exposure, try: f/8 or f/11, shutter on 15 or 20 or 30 seconds, ISO 100 or 200… (These exposure settings are an estimate.
 Your exposure will vary.
 You want to give yourself enough time to paint your object, but not too much time so that available light “contaminates” your photo.

 5. Put the camera on self-timer so you can be ready to paint with the flashlight when the shutter opens.